You have no items in your cart. Want to get some nice things?

 The popularity of both Newport and Kondo’s decluttering techniques highlight how many of us feel our lives have reached saturation point, whether that’s through constant communication and connection, or through constant consumption.
 If we were to really distill the concept, at its heart, digital minimalism is about quality of life.
 This greatly aligns to our ethos of living better, not faster and slowing down to place what’s important you at the heart of your lifestyle.

-For more inspiration, head to our best slow living books guide.
+For more inspiration, head to our best slow living books guide or follow the Slow Living LDN. book club which features Cal Newport’s Slow Productivity.